WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  = Create Course Categories in WordPress =
 Course categories can be created in WordPress and can be assigned to courses imported from Moodle.

- = Synchronize Course Categories from WordPress = Course categories from Moodle can be imported to WordPress and can be assigned to courses that have been imported from Moodle.
+ = Synchronize Course categories from Moodle =
+Course categories from Moodle can be imported to WordPress and can be assigned to courses that have been imported from Moodle.

  = Synchronize Enrolled Courses Data for Users =